 Caffeine avoidance has also been recommended for improving fertility, but there is no evidence as yet that it really helps.
 10

 Acupuncture has a long history of traditional use for infertility, but the supporting evidence for its use is weak.
 11 A few open trials appeared to show that acupuncture can enhance the success rate of in vitro fertilization (IVF).
 19-20 Two better designed studies, however, failed to find acupuncture more effective than placebo.
 21,23 A 2008 analysis of 7 randomized trials, involving a total of 1,366 patients, found that, on balance, acupuncture may significantly improve the odds of pregnancy in patients undergoing IVF.
 However, since not all 7 studies used sham (fake) acupuncture as a control, the reliability of this conclusion is thrown in doubt.
 24 Moreover, a second analysis in the same year of 13 randomized controls trials investigating the effectiveness of acupuncture in 2,500 women undergoing a specialized IVF procedure, in which sperm is injected directly into the egg, found no evidence of any benefit.
 26 But the story does not end here.
 In a subsequent review of 13 trials, a different group of researchers concluded that acupuncture may improve the success rate of IVF, but only if it is used on the day of embryo transfer (when the fertilized egg is placed into the womb).
 27 According to this study, acupuncture is not effective when used up to three days after embryo transfer or when eggs are being retrieved from the ovaries.
+Electrical stimulation of acupuncture points was the focus of a randomized trial involving 68 women.
+There were significant improvements in the rate of successful implantations, and pregnancy and live birth rates compared to sham electrical stimulation.
+The successes may be related to a protein that is released during electrostimulation.
+This protein may improve blood flow in the uterine lining.30

 Traditional Chinese herbal medicine also has a long history of use for infertility, but there is little meaningful evidence to indicate that it is effective.
 In a 2011 review of 14 randomized trials involving 1,316 women, the addition of Chinese herbal medicine to the prescription medication clomiphene (used to induce ovulation) was associated with increased pregnancy rates.
 28 The researchers pointed out, though, that the studies were of poor quality with low sample sizes.
 As with the earlier review, a 2012 analysis of 30 studies, including 8 randomized trials, also found evidence to support the use of Chinese herbal medicine for improving pregnancy rates.
 29 This review included trials that compared Chinese herbal medicine alone, with acupuncture , or with standard drug therapy to drug therapy alone.
 While the researchers concluded that Chinese herbal medicine may improve pregnancy rates, as with the previous review, the quality of the studies was questionable.